-Controlling pH with CO2 injectionA customer approached Alicat with a water treatment application in which CO2 would be sparged into a body of water in order to control the pH level of the water.
-The application involved the need to control mass flow over a wide flow range, while at the same time reducing time lag between CO2 injection and pH changes of the water.
+Controlling pH with CO2 injectionA customer approached Alicat with a water treatment application in which carbon dioxide would be sparged into a body of water to control the pH of the water.
+The application required controlling mass flow over a wide flow range and reducing the time lag between CO2 injection and pH changes of the water.